-"This year's Rolex

-Kentucky Three-Day Event

-promises to be the biggest and

-most exciting ever," said Jane

-Atkinson, Executive Vice

-President of Equestrian

-Events, Inc. (EEI), producer of

-the event.
-"With a brand new

-stadium and other improvements to the Kentucky Horse

-Park, spectators can expect an

-unprecedented experience.
-As

-anticipation continues to build

-for the 2010 Alltech PEI World

-Equestrian Games, the level of

-competition at Rolex should

-be at an all-time high!"

-The only Four Star Event in the Rolex and Three-Detition for the top horse-and cid-

-Event is the premier compet Event is the premier competi-tion for the top horses and rid-ers in Eventing.
-Past winners include United States Olympic Medalists David and Karen O'Connor, Kim Severson, Phillip Dutton, New Zealand's the Rolex Grand Slam of Eventing.
+"This year's Rolex Kentucky Three-Day Event promises to be the biggest and most exciting ever," said Jane Atkinson, Executive Vice President of Equestrian Events, Inc.(EEI), producer of the event.
+"With a brand new stadium and other improvements to the Kentucky Horse Park, spectators can expect an unprecedented experience.
+As anticipation continues to build for the 2010 Alltech FEI World Equestrian Games, the level of competition at Rolex should be at an all-time high!"
+The only Four Star Event in the Western Hemisphere, the Rolex Kentucky Three-Day Event is the premier competition for the top horses and riders in Eventing.
+Past winners include United States Olympic Medalists David and Karen O'Connor, Kim Severson, and is seen by millions more Phillip Dutton, New Zealand's and Andrew Hoy and Clayton Fredericks of Australia.